CoBrA2168/cobra2168.github.io/_posts/2018-11-21-xfitimer_privacy_policy.md

   - Privacy Policy
 ---

-xFiTimer (available now [on the App Store.](https://joshuaseltzer.github.io/xfitimer/)) now requires a privacy policy by Apple.
+xFiTimer (available [on the App Store](https://joshuaseltzer.github.io/xfitimer/)) now requires a privacy policy by Apple.

 TLDR: xFiTimer does not collect any data whatsoever.
 All information stored on the application is only viewable by the user.